Get a free, no obligation personal loan quote with rates as low as 9.90%

 Supervisor/Watchdog

 Landlords need to stay on their toes and always be observant of their rental property.
 While they are often not there 24/7, especially if the property is not owner-occupied, landlords should observe their surroundings when they are on the property.
-Is there any illegal activity taking place on the property?
-Has the garbage been collecting in the alley, or is it being put on the curb each week?
-Are there any mold issues that could result in health issues for tenants?
-These are a few of the many questions landlords must ask when assessing their property.

 Final Thoughts

 Being a landlord is not as simple as collecting extra monthly income.
 You’ll need to wear many hats and tackle frequent issues on your own while managing different personalities, landlord-tenant laws, repairs, and more.
-Make sure you’re prepared for the commitment of being a landlord before taking the plunge.
+Make sure you’re prepared for the time and financial commitment of being a landlord before taking the plunge.

 Chrissy Kapralos avatar on Loans Canada